Sanctuary (band): Post-breakup (1992–2010)

-After disbanding, Warrel Dane, Jim Sheppard and Jeff Loomis formed the band Nevermore in 1992.
-Lenny Rutledge became a musical producer, and has his own studio.
+After disbanding, Warrel Dane, Jim Sheppard, and Jeff Loomis formed the band Nevermore in 1992.
+Lenny Rutledge became a musical producer and has his own studio.
 Additionally, he helped Nevermore on the demo sessions of their 1998 album, Dreaming Neon Black.
-Nevermore eventually went on hiatus in April 2011 after 19 years and 7 studio albums.
+Nevermore eventually went on hiatus in April 2011 after 19 years and seven studio albums.

 Reunion and The Year the Sun Died (2010–2015)

-In 2010, four of the founding Sanctuary members — Warrel Dane, Jim Sheppard, Lenny Rutledge and Dave Budbill — came together for a few select reunion performances.
+In 2010, four of the founding Sanctuary members — Warrel Dane, Jim Sheppard, Lenny Rutledge, and Dave Budbill—came together for a few select reunion performances.
 At first, it was just going to be a handful of shows, but the response and chemistry on stage was so overwhelming that they decided to reunite permanently.
 The band's first shows after included Jeff Loomis as a second guitarist, though he departed simultaneously to his departure from Nevermore.
 Former Forced Entry guitarist Brad Hull, who had earlier touring experience with the band, became a permanent member shortly after.

-A US appearance in 2011 took take place at ProgPower USA in Atlanta on Friday, September 16, 2011.
+They had a concert at ProgPower USA in Atlanta on September 16, 2011.
 The band also played on the 70000 Tons of Metal festival on board Royal Caribbeans' Majesty of the Seas in January 2011 on the same date as Nevermore.
 In January 2013 Sanctuary got a deal with Century Media.

-Regarding how the reunion came about, Dane told Rock My Monkey TV, "[Sanctuary guitarist Lenny Rutledge and I] always talked to each other, but never really been friends again.
-And when the whole thing came about, that we were actually friends again, that's when we started talking more about doing it.
-And it definitely wasn't because Nevermore was imploding ... which it was, at that point ...
+Regarding how the reunion came about, Dane told Rock My Monkey TV, "[Sanctuary guitarist Lenny Rutledge and I] always talked to each other, but never really been friends again... when the whole thing came about, that we were actually friends again, that's when we started talking more about doing it... it definitely wasn't because Nevermore was imploding... which it was, at that point...
 We all just started talking with each other again.
-That was kind of the groundwork for it.
-And then we started saying, 'Well, gosh, let's make music again.'
-And my god!
+That was kind of the groundwork for it... then we started saying, 'Well, gosh, let's make music again.' ... my God!
 Lenny is writing some stuff that is so friggin great!
 Obviously, he's been bottling this up for years, because he really hasn't been doing anything ...
 Well, he's had bands here and there.
 But he's really writing some great stuff that's really inspiring me, and making me fall in love with music again, with the creative process ... everything that revolves around that.
 Really inspiring me to write really evil lyrics."